 With a 1.8 liter capacity, you can run through and flush the whole system without having to stop halfway through.
 The 40oz fill reservoir (with hook) is great for ensuring that you won’t run the master cylinder dry.

 The bad things … there really isn’t a negative point, aside from you need a compressed air source from a shop compressor, so it’s not really portable.

 Comes with everything you need to get started, minus the air compressor: 6’ of hose, master cylinder evacuation hose, hanging hook, adapters, fill reservoir and vacuum bleeder.

 This is like a simpler (and cheaper) version of the above Mityvac.
-It’s designed to work on all braking and ABS systems, it’s large enough to cope with a full system flush (and more) but doesn’t come with anyway of automatically topping up the master cylinder, which means you’ll constantly be having to check the fluid level so it doesn’t run dry.
+It’s designed to work on all braking and ABS systems, it’s large enough to cope with a full system flush (and more) but doesn’t come with any way of automatically topping up the master cylinder, which means you’ll constantly be having to check the fluid level so it doesn’t run dry.

-The system has an integrated silencer fitted (which sounds a bit of a novelty, but you’ll appreciate it if you use the bleeder often) and it’s all controlled with lever integrated in to the handle – squeeze the lever to start the sucking.
+The system has an integrated silencer fitted (which sounds a bit of a novelty, but you’ll appreciate it if you use the bleeder often) and it’s all controlled with lever integrated into to the handle – squeeze the lever to start the sucking.
 Again, similar to the Mityvac, you need a shop compressor to attach to it.

 The set is all you need: bleeder, 40” silicone hose and rubber adapter for the bleed screw.

 Cheap and cheerful, but it works and does a bit more than a standard bleeder.
 It’s based on a design that has been used by other, more well-known brands.